 "Whoa!"
 Dean interrupts while taking offence.
 He remembers the night Sam is talking about and knows his pride is about to take a hit.
 Time for damage control.
 "Lame lines?
 You know that chick was as good as mine, Sammy.
 She was definitely feeling me.
 I didn't need any lame lines."
 Dean is glaring at Sam, trying to silently tell him he needs to lighten up on making fun of him in front of the girls.

 "You're right, Dean.
-She was totally into you," Sam caustically responds.
+She was totally into you," Sam caustically responds, not looking to ease up even if Dean clearly wants him to.
 "That's why her drink ended up in your face, right?"
 Sam laughs along with the rest of the room.

 "She was a prude…."
 Dean tries to excuse but Sam's hearing none of it.